Skip to main content

 I spent the first few years of my academic career working at the Sustainable Cities Observatory at the Politecnico di Torino, where I collaborated on a range of projects that focused on the role of community participation and action in achieving more sustainable patterns of urban development.
 I was co-author of numerous Italian language publications including a book, book chapters and many reports.
 This theme was taken forward in PhD research, completed in 2006, which looked at approaches to public engagement embedded in UK planning practice.
 Subsequent work in this area, funded by RICS, explored the impact of localism - post 2010 - on the allocation of new land for housing in England, asking whether a more localised and potentially more participative planning process will deliver additional housing in the years ahead.

-Urban design pedagogy
+Urban design and planning pedagogy

 Research grants